cyrilghali/small-api/README.md

   - Can also be set in a `.env` file
 - **PORT**: Server port (default: 3000)
 - **DISABLE_LOGGING**: Set to `"true"` to disable request logging

+## What could be improved

+- We could implement a logger and log errors inside catch blocks, making it easier to debug in production.
+- We could generate a request ID so we can correlate logs more easily.
+- We could have proper JSON logging so it can be aggregated in another observability tool.
+- We could improve `any` typing with `unknown` so it doesn't include null or undefined values.
+- Coverage is mostly enough.
+We could define a target and cover missing paths.
+- We could benefit from a better test structure file to clearly distinguish what are unit tests, what are integration tests, and what are e2e ones.
+- We could have concurrency and loads tests to check how robust our api is, and define SLAs for it
+- The list could be infinite here; it's more a matter of what the users' needs (both dev and client users) are and what we choose to tackle.